glindberg2000/ella-ai/README.md

 - Run the services layer: `uvicorn services.main:app --host 0.0.0.0 --port 8000`

 ## Contributing
-Currently, Ella AI is developed by [Your Name].
+Currently, Ella AI is developed by Gregory Lindberg.
 If you're interested in contributing, please reach out via greglindberg@gmail.com.

 ## License
 This project is licensed under the Apache 2.0.